dkalenov/The-Simpsons-characters-Classification-DL/README.md

 The highest image classification accuracy was obtained based on the ResNet152 model - about 97%.
 This model classifies characters with high accuracy for which sufficient training data has been collected.
 The model generally makes mistakes when classifying characters for which little data has been collected.
 To improve the model's accuracy, it is necessary to increase the amount of training data in small classes.

+## Further development

+Train the model to recognize the facial features of real people and determine who they resemble with the characters from the animated series “The Simpsons”.

 ## Skills and tools